doomnor/anki-manual-zh-tw/src/filtered-decks.md

 the end of this sorted list first.

 **Oldest seen first**
-Display those cards first, that you haven't seen in reviews for the longest time.
+Display cards that you haven’t seen in reviews for the longest time first.

 **Random**
 Randomize the order of all cards that match the filter criteria (use no